 California-based startup Kumu Networks has just received $15 million in funding from Third Point Ventures to further develop their new Wi-Fi technology.
 The innovation by Kumu Networks has the potential to boost the capacity of Wi-Fi internet networks by up to twice their current capabilities.

 The Wi-Fi boosting technology developed by Kumu Networks is a development of CEO Sachin Katti’s research whilst at Stanford University.
-Katti discovered a solution boost Wi-Fi internet networks by removing or reducing radio interference, which causes weaker signals and unreliable connectivity.
+Katti discovered a solution to boost Wi-Fi internet networks by removing or reducing radio interference, which causes weaker signals and unreliable connectivity.

-Currently Kumu’s technology can be applied to Wi-Fi base stations, but the funds granted to the startup by Third Point Ventures could potentially go towards creating a chip which would boost internet connectivity on smaller devices too.
+Currently, Kumu’s technology can be applied to Wi-Fi base stations, but the funds granted to the startup by Third Point Ventures could potentially go towards creating a chip which would boost internet connectivity on smaller devices too.
 Interference is a problem experienced by many devices using wireless connectivity, whether this connection is Bluetooth, cellular (via networks such as 3G or 4G) or Wi-Fi.
 By reducing the interference experienced by devices across these networks, Kumu’s technology could potentially double the speed at which they operate.